-Born in Chicago, Illinois, Dr. Koelbl received his D.D.S. degree from the University of Illinois College of Dentistry in 1973.
+Born in Chicago, Dr. Koelbl received his D.D.S. degree from the University of Illinois College of Dentistry in 1973.
 Following dental school, Dr. Koelbl entered the private practice of general dentistry in the Chicago area.
-He has practiced full-time and part-time for over 20 years in urban and rural locations.
+He has practiced full-time and part-time for more than 20 years in urban and rural locations.

 Dr. Koelbl has held various positions in dental education at six dental schools, including director of the general practice residency program; chairman of the department of operative dentistry; Assistant Dean for Admissions and Student Affairs; Associate Dean for Academic Affairs; and Associate Dean for Clinical Affairs.
 Dr. Koelbl served on the staff of the American Dental Association in Chicago as Associate Executive Director, Education and Group Associate Executive Director, Professional Services, with responsibility for the divisions of Education, Science and Dental Practice.

-Dr. Koelbl is beginning his 15th year as a dental dean, having served in the position of Dean, West Virginia University School of Dentistry; Founding Dean of the Western University Health Sciences College of Dental Medicine in Pomona, California; and now Founding Dean of the University of New England College of Dental Medicine.
+Dr. Koelbl has served for more than 15 years as a dental dean, holding positions as Dean, West Virginia University School of Dentistry; Founding Dean of the Western University Health Sciences College of Dental Medicine in Pomona, California; and Founding Dean of the University of New England College of Dental Medicine.
 In June 2013, Dr. Koelbl was appointed Interim Provost of UNE, and in September was appointed Provost and Senior Vice President of the University.

 He is a fellow of the American College of Dentists and the International College of Dentists, and a member of Omicron Kappa Upsilon Honorary Dental Society.
 Dr. Koelbl has served in numerous roles in organized dentistry, including as a member of the Committee on Specialty Recognition of the American Dental Association; and President-Elect of the West Virginia Dental Association.

-Dr. Koelbl served for eight years as a consultant to the Commission on Dental Accreditation, chairing comprehensive dental school accreditation site visits throughout the country.
-In 2005, he was appointed to a four year term as a member of the Commission on Dental Accreditation; served as Vice-Chair in 2007-08; and as Chair in 2008-09.
-Dr. Koelbl also chaired the CODA Task Force charged with reviewing and implementing recommendations made by the 2008 American Dental Association House of Delegates; and also served as a member of the ADA-CODA Joint Committee on International Accreditation; and as a member of the Task Force to develop accreditation standards for mid-level dental provider programs.
+Dr. Koelbl served for eight years as a consultant to the Commission on Dental Accreditation; chairing comprehensive dental school accreditation site visits throughout the country.
+In 2005, he was appointed to a four-year term as a member of the Commission on Dental Accreditation; served as Vice-Chair in 2007-08; and as Chair in 2008-09.
+Dr. Koelbl also chaired the CODA Task Force charged with reviewing and implementing recommendations made by the 2008 American Dental Association House of Delegates; served as a member of the ADA-CODA Joint Committee on International Accreditation; and as a member of the Task Force to develop accreditation standards for mid-level dental provider programs.